 “As a faculty we aim for students to practically explore all areas of technology and develop into problem-solving, determined and aspirational young people with a lifelong appreciation of Design and Technology.”

-The Computing department is passionate about not only delivering a rich and immersive range of computer related topics, but also accelerating learning and assessment across the school.
+The Computing department is passionate about not only delivering a rich and immersive range of computer related topics, but also accelerating learning and assessment across the school through the use of Technology.
 It is an exciting time for Computing at the moment with the government's desire to teach more programming based Computing to pupils.
 This development has been welcomed at Prestwich Arts College with pupils being taught Python, Small Basic, Scratch, Web Site creation and HTML.

 - ICT Functional skills

 Year 9 in Computing is divided into 4 main sections: Advanced textual programming – pupils will build upon their work in year’s 7 and 8 to create a more sophisticated solution to a problem presented to them in Python.
 They will be taught loops, string manipulation, arrays and sub-routines.
-Pupils will revisit Flash, Photoshop and Audition to create an animation that has true multimedia components.
+Pupils will revisit Flash, Photoshop and Audition to create an animation that has true multimedia components and contributes towards a larger project.
 In another unit of work, the year group will be taught how images, text and sound can be represented in Binary.
-Pupils also cover advanced areas of computer theory such as character sets such as ASCII, negative numbers in binary, advanced binary subtraction, Von Neumann architecture amongst other areas.
+Pupils also cover advanced areas of computer theory such as character sets such as ASCII and Von Neumann architecture amongst other areas.